-Author and speaker Anne Grady, a communication and leadership consultant to top companies, has overcome trouble, trauma and adversity beyond what many of us will ever face.
-In her new book, “Strong Enough: Choosing Courage, Resilience and Triumph,” Anne shares the winning formula that can help anyone transcend any challenge, personally and professionally: Courage + Resilience = Triumph.
+Author, speaker, and resiliency expert Anne Grady, a communication and leadership consultant to top companies, has overcome trouble, trauma, and adversity beyond what many of us will ever face.

-Anne’s humor, humility, honesty, and practical strategies for facing change make her a highly sought after speaker.
-Audiences come away knowing they are “strong enough” to overcome any difficulty after hearing her inspiring personal story.
+Anne’s humor, humility, honesty, and practical strategies for facing change make her one of the most sought after female speakers in the country.
+Her audiences walk away with practical, actionable ideas to overcome any difficulty after hearing her inspiring personal story.

-With a master’s degree in organization communication, Anne has studied and taught that emotional intelligence and proactive communication are the keys to personal and business success.
+With a master’s degree in organizational communication, Anne teaches people to use emotional intelligence to break out of reactivity so they can communicate, lead, and live on purpose.
 She put those lessons to the test 10 years ago as a single mom launching her own consulting business while raising her son, Evan, who suffers from severe mental illness.